imismailpe/planbwander/README.md

 This app helps you find the interesting places, foods, and events from a given place.
 If you are stuck in a new place and have nothing to do, just find out some interesting places around you.
+This app works with the help of AI.
+So if you are not sure about the results, please cross check the data with local people before planning a trip.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).